Turning Forestry Waste Into Sustainable Fuels

 Our Mission

-To lead the aviation industry’s journey to net zero by transforming forestry waste into sustainable aviation fuel, providing a reliable, low-carbon, global resource for the future of aviation
+To lead the Green Fuels markets to net zero by transforming forestry waste into sustainable bio-oils and Green fuels, providing a reliable, low-cost, low-carbon, global resources

 Our Goal

-By 2030 the Flying Forest operations will be producing over 300,000 tons of SAF p.a. using scalable and proven technology
+By 2030 the Flying Forest operations will be producing over 180,000 tonnes of SAF p.a. using scalable, proven, low-cost technology

 The Flying Forest Process